elesiuta/backupy/README.md

   - Attribute mode: compare file attributes (size and last modified time)
   - Attribute+ mode: compare file attributes and calculate CRCs only for new and changed files for future verification
   - CRC mode: compare file attributes and CRC for every file, and checks previously stored CRCs to detect corruption
-- Test your settings first with the 'norun' flag
+- Test your settings first with the 'dry-run' flag
 ## Example Usage
 - Just type backupy followed by your source and destination directories, and any combination of options
-- If you're unsure how something works, include "--norun" to see what would happen without actually doing anything
+- If you're unsure how something works, include "--dry-run" to see what would happen without actually doing anything
 ```
-backupy "path/to/your/source directory/" "path/to/destination/" --norun
+backupy "path/to/your/source directory/" "path/to/destination/" --dry-run
 ```
 ## Command Line Interface
 ```
 usage: backupy [options] -- <source> <dest>
        backupy <source> <dest> [options]
-       backupy <source> --load [-c mode] [--norun]
+       backupy <source> --load [-c mode] [--dbscan] [--dry-run]
        backupy -h | --help

 BackuPy: A simple backup program in python with an emphasis on data integrity
 and transparent behaviour

 positional arguments:
-  source       Path of source
+  source       Path to source
-  dest         Path of destination
+  dest         Path to destination

 optional arguments:
   -h, --help   show this help message and exit

+file mode options:

   -m mode      Main mode: for files that exist only on one side
                  MIRROR (default)
                    [source-only -> destination, delete destination-only]